cbaakman/linear-gl/README.md

 # Linear GL
-Some c++ classes and functions to do linear algebra, as used in OpenGL.
+Some C++ classes and functions to do linear algebra, as used in OpenGL.

 ## Installing
 Simply include the headers in the include directory in your project.